We run regular (approx 2 per month) tastings on Twitter. These usually consist of the 2 of us and others joining in to sample and discuss the whiskey.

 As well as any new whiskies tried individually, every tasting we’re involved in will be added to our website (thewhiskeychaps.com).
 We’ve already built up a large catalogue of tasting notes, which are regularly shared and reshared on Twitter and Facebook.

 New user numbers to our site are growing 12% month on month.
-Our most popular source of visits is currently from social media, reinforcing the importance of online tastings, using social media.
+Our most popular source of visits is currently from social media, reinforcing the importance of online tastings, using such channels.

 “It has been an absolute pleasure to dram along with you guys this evening!”@QUARTER_JILL